meta-logi/metaagent-support/opcua-sink-plugin/README.md

-**opcua-sink-plguin** is an OPC UA interface provider plugin for MTConnect Agents.
+**opcua-sink-plugin** is an OPC UA interface provider plugin for MTConnect Agents.
 The plugin runs a OPC UA server in the agent to serve OPC UA clients according to MTConnect OPC UA Companion Specification.

 Here is a MTConnect agent configuration example using this OPC UA egress plugin:
 ```